Dissipative particle systems on expanders: Poissonised lonely walkers

 We claim that with high probability only $O(\log n)$ particles have any weak collisions.
 To see this, first note that $\prob{\Po(1/n)\geq 2}=\Theta(1/n^2)$ and $\prob{\Po(1/n)\geq 3}=\Theta(1/n^3)$.
-Thus with high probability no particle ever moves more than twice in a single time step, and there are only $O(\log n)$ pairs $(a,t)$ such that particle $a$ moves twice at time $t$, with all such pairs being disjoint (\ie no repeated particles or times).
-We assume this is the case and reveal the pairs $(t,v)$ such that some particle visits vertex $v$ while moving twice at time $t$.
-By independence, the number of other particles at $v$ either immediately before or after time $t$ is Poisson with mean $O(\log n)$, so with high probability $O(\log n)$ by \eqref{poisson-bounds}.
-Similarly, given that some particle moves from $u$ to $v$ at time $t$, the number of other particles with one move at time $t$ starting at $u$ or ending at $v$ is with high probability $O(\log n)$.
+Thus with high probability no particle ever moves more than twice in a single time interval, and there are only $O(\log n)$ pairs $(a,t)$ such that particle $a$ moves twice at time $t$, with all such pairs being disjoint (\ie no repeated particles or times).
+We assume this is the case and reveal the pairs $(v,t)$ such that some particle visits vertex $v$ while moving twice in the interval $[t-1,t]$.
+By independence, the total number of other particles at $v$ either at time $t$ or time $t-1$, over all such pairs $(v,t)$, is Poisson with mean $O(\log n)$, so with high probability is $O(\log n)$ by \eqref{poisson-bounds}.
+Similarly, given that some particle moves from $u$ to $v$ in a given interval, the number of other particles moving to $u$ or from $v$ in the same time interval, in total over all such moves, is with high probability $O(\log n)$.
 The claim follows.

 For each vertex $v$, let $A_v$ be the event that exactly one particle starts at $v$ and it has no strong collisions.
 Let $X$ be the number of these events that occur.
 It suffices to show with high probability $X = \Omega(n^{3/4})$.
 We will show that $\mean{X}=\Omega(n^{3/4})$ and $\Var(X)=\widetilde{O}(\mean{X})=o(\mean{X}^2)$, which will suffice by Chebyshev's inequality.